 Working Women and Economic Empowerment

 Working women are still making gains in empowering themselves economically in the USA.
-Unlike Iceland, a country that made it illegal to pay women less than men for equal work in 2017, there is a gender wage gap of 20 percent in America.
+Unlike Iceland, a country that made it illegal to pay women less than men for equal work in 2017, there is a gender significant wage gap in America.

 It won’t be possible for you as a working woman to turn around wage discrimination single-handedly in our nation, but one area where you are ahead by being a woman is the price you will pay when buying term life insurance.